How to Make Letters of the Alphabet with Small Twigs

 We cut other branches and twigs to length with pruning shears, a job for a grownup!

-This photo provides examples of how we put the letters together.
+This photo provides examples of how we shaped the letters.

 A: 3 small twigs